 - The diversity of plans available is helpful.
 Deductibles range from $1,000 to $25,000 and some plans include co-pays for office visits.

 - These plans can be non-renewed in the event of a major condition diagnosis mid-term

 - These plans will have a maximum lifetime benefit amount.

-- Critical Illness provides protection against major illnesses in life that create large medical costs like stroke, heart attack, and cancers.
+- Critical Illness policies provide protection against major illnesses in life that create large medical costs like stroke, heart attack, and cancers.

-- Accident provides protection against hospitalizations that occur from car wrecks, sports accidents, or other major trauma to the body.
+- Accident policies provide protection against hospitalizations that occur from car wrecks, sports accidents, or other major trauma to the body.

-- Hospital Indemnity provides defined benefits to cover out of pocket expenses as well as costs associated with surgeries and hospitalizations.
+- Hospital Indemnity policies provide defined benefits to cover out of pocket expenses as well as costs associated with surgeries and hospitalizations.